Prague Experience logoPrague tourist information & travel guide logo

 The Prague Christmas markets are open from 10am to 10pm on Christmas Eve.

 The Lunch Cruise and Sightseeing Cruise are the only river cruises running.
-The boats do not operate in the evening.
+No cruises operate in the evening.

-If you enjoy classical music or Christmas carols, highly atmospheric Christmas concerts are staged in churches and other beautiful, historic buildings.
+If you enjoy classical music or Christmas carols, highly atmospheric Christmas concerts are staged in some of the city's finest buildings, such as the Smetana Hall at Municipal House and the Mirror Chapel at the Klementinum.

-The atmosphere in the restaurants tends to be one of quiet, festive celebration.
+The atmosphere in the bars and restaurants tends to be one of quiet, festive celebration.

 Tyn Church at the Old Town Square holds a mass at 16:30.
 Entrance is free, just turn up.

-A Midnight Mass is held at some churches, such as at Strahov Monastery.
+Midnight Mass is held at Strahov Monastery (and other churches).
 Entrance is free, just turn up.

-For more information on what's open and when on Christmas Eve in Prague, and to book restaurants, sightseeing and entertainment, see the Prague Christmas Planner.
+For more information on what's open and when on Christmas Eve in Prague, and to book restaurants, sightseeing and entertainment, view the Prague Christmas Planner.

-To discover what a traditional Czech Christmas is, one has to naturally look at the family and at food.
+To discover what a traditional Czech Christmas is like, one has to naturally look at the family, and at food and drink.

-Czech people generally spend the afternoon of Christmas Eve at home, dressing the Christmas tree and preparing food for the evening celebrations.
+Czech people generally spend the afternoon of Christmas Eve at home with their family, dressing the Christmas tree and preparing food for the evening celebrations.

 Christmas candles